Guides

 url: photoUrl,

-You can also directly redirect to the photo URL.
+You can also return a redirect response that takes the HTTP client directly to the photo URL.

 profileApi.get('/profiles/:id/image/view', async (ctx) => {